 - Roll-In Showers – A roll-in shower allows an individual access directly into the shower while in their shower wheelchair.

 - Door Openers – There are power door opening units that will open and close the door for the person to enter and exit the house unaided.
 The timing of the open and close settings can be adjusted for each person, and many units include options like digital keypads, electric strikes, various switches, and outdoor access.

 - Door Widening – Wider doorways make it much easier for the person in a wheelchair to navigate by ensuring there is adequate room to safely maneuver within the home.

 Changes in Family Dynamics

-Returning home following brain injury can quickly lead to a renegotiation of boundaries and responsibilities that may have existed within the family before the person's injury.
+Returning home following brain injury can quickly lead to a renegotiation of boundaries and responsibilities that existed within the family before the person’s injury.
 If the breadwinner has sustained the injury, there are certainly financial ramifications looming.
 If an adult is moving back in with their parents following a brain injury, it will likely be difficult for both the parents and the adult child to adjust.